siwar003/Levcell-Caged-cAMP/Protocol.md

 **LC-MS/MS quantification:** Generate an external calibration curve using known concentrations of synthetic phospho-Ser5 Kemptide.
 The calibration curve will relate the phospho-Kemptide/internal-standard peak-area ratio to phospho-Kemptide concentration.

-**Negative control:** Include a no-Kemptide control containing PKA, ATP, Mg²⁺, and reaction buffer.
-This control will identify background LC-MS/MS signals and potential interfering species.

 #### 3c(ii).
 Determining the Precision and Effectiveness of Levcell Reaction Quenching, Compared to Tube Performance

-**Objective:** Determine whether the LevCell quench terminates PKA-mediated phosphorylation rapidly and reproducibly, with minimal post-quench enzymatic activity.
+**Objective:** Determine whether the Levcell quench terminates PKA-mediated phosphorylation rapidly and reproducibly, with minimal post-quench enzymatic activity.

 **Prepare two solutions:**
 - **Stock A:** optimized Kemptide concentration, 20 mM Mg-acetate, 0.2 mM ATP, 40 mM Tris-HCl (pH 7.4).